-According to Atlanta Public Schools district policy IHA-R(1), all schools are mandated to issue interim progress reports at each 4 1⁄2 week interval.
+According to Atlanta Public Schools Board Policy IHA-R(1), all schools are mandated to issue interim progress reports at each 4 1⁄2 week interval.
 The expectation of Benjamin E. Mays High School is that all teachers provide all students with a class-specific progress report at the end of each month.
-To provide the most immediate feedback regarding academic performance, teachers at Benjamin E. Mays High School are directed to input at least two grades weekly.
+To provide the most immediate feedback regarding academic performance, teachers at Benjamin E. Mays High School are directed to input grades weekly in the electronic gradebook (Infinite Campus).
+Parents and students can check their progress at any time throughout the school year.

 According to Atlanta Public School's Board Policy, regular progress reports must be issued to parents of elementary school, middle school and high school students by the progress report dates listed on the school calendar for each grading period.
 For a student to receive a failing grade in a course, a progress report must have been issued by the notice date or as soon as the student's grade fell below a 75 after the notice date.
 A progress report can also be considered a notice of deficiency.
 For middle and high school students, teachers shall contact parents via telephone, email, US mail and other means.
-In instances where students earned failing grades without appropriate teacher documentation of progress reports and parent contact, students will receive a temporary grade of "Incomplete" and have $4\frac{1}{2}$ weeks to demonstrate mastery to correct the failing grade.
-After $4\frac{1}{2}$ weeks, student mastery must be reassessed, and a numerical grade must replace the "Incomplete".
+In instances where students earned failing grades without appropriate teacher documentation of progress reports and parent contact, students will receive a temporary grade of "Incomplete" and have 41⁄2 weeks to demonstrate mastery to correct the failing grade.
+After 41⁄2 weeks, student mastery must be reassessed, and a numerical grade must replace the "Incomplete".